moesteelo/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 -- The Theater Outcomes Based by Launch Date show what months of the year theater outcomes are more successful and are more likely to fail.
 Theater successes have a greater achievement in the months of April through July.
+It also shows that within the same periods of months theaters are also likley to fail.

 ![image](https://user-images.githubusercontent.com/91576834/138573812-8d409d7f-6f58-48f4-a314-286725c24033.png)